HL7/VhDir/pages/_includes/vhdir-network-intro.md

 **Mandatory Data Elements**

-The following data-elements are mandatory (i.e data MUST be present).
-These are presented below in a simple human-readable explanation.
+No mandatory elements in the proposed network Resource.
 The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and  terminology requirements.

-Each network must have:

-1. One owner in `network.ownedBy`

 **Profile specific implementation guidance:**